pgale/lineage_15.1_Installation_TSV/README.md

 27. Disconnect the USB cable and power cycle the device.
 The Lenovo logo will show for a few seconds and then the animated Lineage logo.
 This takes a little longer on first boot.
 28. You now have a fabulous and shiny Android device!

-## Setting up Android for HA use ##

-These setting are what I use on my devices.
-Feel free to modify as desired.

-1. On first boot, run through the setup process, select your Wi-Fi and set up as a new device.
-2. If you installed the OpenGapps, you will have a chance to sign in to Google.
-3. Protect your phone - I set Not Now, skip anyway.
-4. In Google Services, I deselect everything.
-5. Go to settings and set:

-    Display:

-        Brightness level - 100%
-      	Adaptive brightness - OFF
-        LiveDisplay - Display Mode - OFF
-        Style - Style – Dark

-    Advanced:

-        Sleep - 30 Minutes
-        Rotation settings - Auto-rotate screen toggle off/on (overcomes a possible bug) Tap to Sleep - OFF

-    Sound:

-        Set initial volumes as required

-  	Security & Privacy:

-  	     Screen lock - none

-    System:

-        Languages & input - check keyboard is set for your region Date & time - set automatic and time zone if not already set Hardware Switch Settings - disable both Camera Block Switch settings (your preference) About Phone - Tap Build Number until it shows you are a developer Status Bar - System icons - Battery - Don't show this icon (There's no battery so don't show this) (disable anything else to your liking)
-        Buttons - Volume buttons wake device - ON
-        Developer options:
-           Root access - ADB only
-           Android debugging - ON
-6. Install apps from the google app store (as desired).
-7. Arrange your icons as you like.
-By default, there are apps installed on the second page.
-I just drag everything across to the first page.
-Long tap and drag anything to 'remove' that you don't want on the desktop.
-As this won't be visible with Fully Kiosk running, it doesn't matter much but makes it a little quicker to navigate.
-8. Install a newer WebView if needed (with the benefit of potential performance gains) [Instructions below](#installing-a-newer-webview)
-9. Optional - turn off the annoying keyboard autocorrect (if you are typing in an email address and it autocorrects to some random words!)
-Settings - system - Languages & input - virtual keyboard - Android keyboard - Text correction - auto-correction - OFF

 ## Files and installation Prerequisites - LINUX ##